mr-menno/sfdc-go-auth-cli/README.md

    - OAuth settings enabled
    - Callback URL set to: `http://localhost:8080/callback` (or your custom port)
    - Required OAuth scopes: `full` and `refresh_token`
+   - **Note**: For custom domains, ensure your Connected App is configured in the correct Salesforce org

 ## 📦 Installation